-In setting the vote arrangements, the Co-ordinator considersExcept in extraordinary circumstances, the Board will generally conduct the vote by way of electronic and telephone voting, with the poll being open for a 24 hour period, but will consider the parties' submissions, the number of voters, the employees' regular working hours, and the cost to the Board-should any party request a variation from the Board's general practice.
-The Co-ordinator typically accommodates will consider any agreed upon arrangements, but if it is determined that they are unsuitable because they are too costly or do not adequately allow employees the opportunity to vote, or if there is no agreement, the Co-ordinator normally sets the arrangements without further consultation with the parties.
+Except in extraordinary circumstances, the Board will generally conduct the vote by way of electronic and telephone voting, with the poll being open for a 24 hour period, but will consider the parties' submissions, the number of voters, the employees' regular working hours, and the cost to the Board should any party request a variation from the Board's general practice.
+The Co-ordinator will consider any agreed upon arrangements, but if it is determined that they are unsuitable because they are too costly or do not adequately allow employees the opportunity to vote, or if there is no agreement, the Co-ordinator normally sets the arrangements without further consultation with the parties.

-In the normal course, the vote takes place on the employer's premises by way of electronic and telephone voting commencing between five (5) and eight (8) days after the Application Filing Date.
+In the normal course, the vote takes place by way of electronic and telephone voting commencing between five and eight days after the Application Filing Date.